briananstett/k8-presentation/1_Docker/README.md

 [docker push](https://docs.docker.com/engine/reference/commandline/push/) is used to push an image to registry.

 For this example, we've already created a *public* registry so no credentials are required.
-Almost all other 24G images are private are [require credentials to access](https://docs.docker.com/engine/reference/commandline/login/).
+Almost all other 24G images are private and [require credentials to access](https://docs.docker.com/engine/reference/commandline/login/).

 To create a container registry, navigaate to GCP > Container Registry and *Enable API*.
 By default, GCP container registries are private so we have to signin.